-I think overall she’s given A+ quality work, and it was definitely on display in this issue with the intricate [and Tom usual] nine panel grid and the multiple splash pages.
+I think overall she’s given A+ quality work, and it was definitely on display in this issue with the intricate (and King usual) nine panel grid and the multiple splash pages.

 BREAKING NEWS!
 Breaking news, everybody!
 Damian Wayne has won the “Savage of the Year” award with his ruthless threat to Superman.

 That aside, this was a good issue.
-Most of all, it was a great read and continued to tell a solid story that in my opinion is keeping up with DC Comics‘ [current] massive event of DC METAL.
+Most of all, it was a great read and continued to tell a solid story.
 I will always preach that consistency is the key to great comics, and that’s what this issue was, a consistent story and consistent art.
-I’m giving BATMAN #34 a bat-tastic 4.2 out of 5.

 You can grab yourself a copy at your local comic shop, and BATMAN #35 will be whipping its way onto the same shelves Wednesday, November 15th,